ammkrn/second_opinion/README.md

 ## Use

 Invoke the binary, passing a relative path (like `./p_eq_np/proof.mmb`) and an optional relative path to the mm0 file that sits at the top of the import graph.
 If no mm0 file is passed explicitly, the verifier will look for one in the same directory as the passed mmb file.
-You can optionally specify the number of threads to use with the flat `-t <number>` or `--threads <number>`.
+You can optionally specify the number of threads to use with the flag `-t <number>` or `--threads <number>`.

 Just to clarify w.r.t. the imports:
 If we have an mm0 project `p_eq_np` in a directory which has some mm1 files, mm0 files, and some other stuff, where `a.mm1` is the top-level file, importing `b` and `c`, compiling `a.mm1` will produce a single mmb file.